lc-eu2cloud/SAP-C01-NOTES/Course-AWS-Accounts/aws_accounts.md

 AWS Account Boundary
 * can keep things inside the account from getting out, & can keep things outside the account from getting in
   * an example of how AWS accounts are really good at containing any damage caused within those accounts
-* running your entire business from one specific AWS account can be very bad (account root user credential leakage could result in everything being deleted)
+* an entire business running in one specific AWS account could result in everything being deleted (account root user credential leakage)
 * can limit/isolate the damage caused to your AWS account, if you create separate AWS accounts for different uses (a DEV account, test account, & a production account)
 * can create AWS accounts for different teams within your business or for different products your business sells
 * AWS accounts are great for keeping bad things, inside one specific part of your AWS environment